- The Difference Between Data Centres and Colocation Facilities

 If you’re using on-premises equipment, think about your company’s growth trajectory or ambitions for the next five years.
 Ask yourself:

-2. What if you have to securely manage with thousands of extra transactions daily?
+- What if you have to securely manage thousands of extra transactions daily?

-In addition to streamlining budget and moving toward an opex model, colocation can also help organisations achieve demonstrable steps in their sustainability agendas.
+In addition to streamlining the budget and moving toward an OpEx model, colocation can also help organisations achieve demonstrable steps in their sustainability agendas.
 Data centres providing colocation services typically have excellent energy consumption and efficiency performance, which of course contribute to your big-picture sustainability footprint.

-If you’ve outgrown your current in-house infrastructure, want to safeguard important data, have peace of mind that your physical facilities are protected and all issues will be troubleshooted immediately, your need only choose a colocation service.
+If you’ve outgrown your current in-house infrastructure, want to safeguard important data, and have peace of mind that your physical facilities are protected and all issues will be troubleshooted immediately, you need only choose a colocation service.

 Interested in learning more?
-Get in touch with Node4 today.
+Get in touch with us today.